Next 10 Ventures Is Prioritizing the Creator Ecosystem and Edtech

 In a press release issued on February 6, Dmitry Shapiro, Co-Founder and CEO of GoMeta and former CTO of MySpace, explained, “At GoMeta, we are focused on building next-generation creativity tools.
 Next 10 Ventures, with its focus on the global creator ecosystem, has been a powerful partner in these endeavors.”
 Shapiro also observed, “The Next 10 Ventures team has unique expertise and background that will help us bring powerful creative tools to millions of people globally.”

 Shapiro is right to point out that Next 10 Ventures is not only bringing capital but also a lot of expertise to the table that seems bound to support founders and startups.

 About Next 10 Ventures

-Next 10 Ventures is led by Benjamin Grubbs.
+Next 10 Ventures is spearheaded by Benjamin Grubbs.
 Previously, Grubbs served as YouTube’s Global Director of Top Creator Partnerships.
-Coming from YouTube, Grubbs was already familiar with the power of the creator ecosystem and how it is already being used to transform learning.
-With the founding of Next 10 Ventures, Grubbs hope to provide both funding and development support to individuals and teams in the rapidly expanding creator ecosystem.
+Coming from YouTube, Grubbs was already familiar with the power of the creator world and how it is already being used to transform learning.
+With the founding of Next 10 Ventures, Grubbs hope to provide both funding and development support to individuals and teams in this context.